 LittleCuteLips has been looking forward to starting school for a long time now.
 Her brother is in the 8th grade, and she has been jealous for years.
 We referred to daycare as school but her big brother would quickly remind her that it wasn’t “real school” well now she is officially in real school.
 I’m sure he will find a new reason to tease her but whateve.
 I’ve been getting her ready for this moment since her graduation.

-Babe and I took her to Orientation and she and I had really been looking forward to it.
-I let her hang out with me in the office for half the day, she had lunch and we got on the train to meet up with Dad.
+After taking the time to check over the league tables for primary school ratings in our area, we sat down and had a discussion about which school we would like her to go to.
+Of course, it was a no-brainer!
+Not long after we had this conversation, Babe and I took her to Orientation and she and I had really been looking forward to it.
+I let her hang out with me in the office for half the day, she had lunch, and we got on the train to meet up with Dad.
 This was the first time we would meet her teacher.
-We are familiar with the school because the ManChild went there so I had a level of comfort this go around that didn’t exist when he started.
+We are familiar with the school because the ManChil went there, so I had a level of comfort this time around that didn’t exist when he started.
 She saw some of her classmates and they went over the rules.
 She even had a chance to test out her new seat.
-She was even more excited than before.
+Unsurprisingly, she was even more excited than before.